 Our team at Shulman & Hill has seen all sorts of electrocution accident injuries.
 We know that they can vary in severity and we understand how difficult the recovery can be.
 The following are some of the more common electrocution injuries:

-- Falling injuries including broken bones, TBI, and spinal cord injuries.
+- Injuries resulting from a fall after an electrical shock, including broken bones, TBI, and spinal cord injuries

-Depending on the severity of the electrical injuries, you might have expensive medical bills, the need for treatment far into the future, lost income, diminished earning capacity and you might be able to collect compensation for pain and suffering.
+Depending on the severity of the electrical injuries, you might have expensive medical bills, the need for long-term treatment, lost income and diminished earning capacity.
+You may also be entitled to compensation for pain and suffering if you are filing a personal injury lawsuit against a negligent property owner or contractor.

 Consult With Shulman & Hill

-Most people may not realize the forces working against them when they have a personal injury claim or a claim for workers’ compensation.
-Without a skilled personal injury lawyer in Brooklyn, it can be hard to negotiate with the big insurance companies and businesses that may intend to deny you the compensation you most likely deserve.
+Most people may not realize the complexities of filing a workers’ compensation or personal injury claim.
+Without a skilled electrocution accident lawyer in Brooklyn, it can be hard to negotiate with insurance carriers who may try to deny or undervalue the compensation you most likely are entitled to.

 With Shulman & Hill, you have a team of dedicated Brooklyn electrocution accident attorneys ready to fight for your rights.
-We will show your case the care it deserves and we will work hard to make sure you get a fair outcome and represent you in court if need be.
-Contact us to get started with your claim today.
+We will show your case the care it deserves and we will work hard to make sure you get a fair settlement or verdict.
+Get started with your claim today by scheduling a free, no-obligation legal consultation.